 Razor's ESPP is available to all full-time and part-time employees and directors of the Corporation.
 Full-time employees may contribute up to 10% of their base salary (as defined in the ESPP) each pay period, part-time employees may contribute up to \$150 each pay period and directors may contribute up to \$20,000 annually to the ESPP.
-The Corporation matches the contribution on a 250% basis.
+The Corporation matches the contribution on a 150% basis for executives and directors and a 100% basis for all other employees.
 Through an appointed independent firm, the Corporation uses the contributions to acquire Common Shares on behalf of the participants through open market purchases at the current market price of the Common Shares.
 The Corporation may, from time to time, make contributions on behalf of its personnel.
 The ESPP was temporarily suspended in April 2020 in response to low commodity prices.
-The company has not set a date when the ESPP will be re-instated.
+The company re-instated the ESPP in April 2022.